rloterh/BookStore/README.md

-# BookStore - Components and Redux Store (Microverse React Module)
+# BookStore - Interactivity (Microverse React Module)

 ![Microverse](https://img.shields.io/badge/-Microverse-007bff?style=for-the-badge)

 ## Description
-This is the second milestone of the BookStore project.
-This encompasses the setting up Redux store and necessary components needed for the Bookstore application.
+This is the third milestone of the BookStore application.
+In this milestone, books can be added or removed from Redux store.
+Bookstore application.